 - Men may also enter temporary marriage contracts (sigheh), which can last from hours to years and do not provide the same legal protections as permanent marriage.
 Women do not have equivalent rights.
 As a result, relationships that are legal for men can be treated as adultery for women.

-- Adultery is a criminal offense punishable under Iran’s penal code by flogging or death by stoning.
-In certain circumstances, Iranian law provides reduced criminal liability for a husband who kills his wife if she is caught in the act of adultery.
+- In certain circumstances, Iranian law provides reduced criminal liability for a husband who kills his wife if she is caught in the act of adultery.
+This includes if a married woman is raped.

 Children grow up within an education system shaped by state religious ideology.
 Examples include: